dotnet/code-analysis/README.md

 - name: Run NuGet restore
   run: dotnet restore <%path_to_project_or_solution%>

-# Run code analysis for all projects/solutions
+# Run code analysis for all projects/solutions, with warnings treated as errors
 - name: Run .NET Code Analysis
   uses: dotnet/code-analysis@v1
   id: code-analysis
   with:
     projects: <%semi_colon_separated_paths_to_projects_or_solutions%>
+    warn-as-error: true
 ```

 **Note:** The [Microsoft Code Analysis CLI](https://aka.ms/mscadocs) is built with dotnet v3.1.201.
 A version greater than or equal to v3.1.201 of dotnet must be installed on the runner in order to run this action.
 GitHub hosted runners already have a compatible version of dotnet installed.
 To ensure a compatible version of dotnet is installed on a self-hosted runner, please configure the [actions/setup-dotnet](https://github.com/actions/setup-dotnet) action.